-Top Of Travel proposes you to discover a magnificent tour through Jordan.
+Discover a magnificent tour through Jordan.

 This very complete tour will make you discover the Hashemite Kingdom, a melting pot of religions and cultures dating back thousands of years.
 The visit of the must-see sites will highlight all the facets of this incredible heritage, from Amman to the pearls of the desert: Petra and Wadi Rum to the Red Sea Aqaba.

 Unravelling the mysteries of Wadi Rum, meditating in front of the desert castles, admiring the marvellous Petra and relaxing on the shores of the Dead Sea – this is Jordan, a veritable kaleidoscope of colours and cultures.

 Amman is a warm and welcoming city.
 To understand this agglomeration of 2 million inhabitants, you must visit the Citadel and the Archaeological Museum, presenting the different civilizations that have succeeded one another in Jordan.

 “City of a thousand columns”.
 To walk through the streets of Jerash is to travel back in time.
 Theatres, baths, temples and forums bear witness to the grandeur and majesty of this ancient Roman city.

 “City of mosaics”, this small town, an ancient Moabite city mentioned in the Bible, is famous for its mosaics spread in churches and houses.